AudreyKj/movies-showcase/README.md

 - end-to-end testing with Cypress

 ## Security
-The API TheMovieDatabase requires authentification with a private API key.
-To prevent the API key from being embedded in the final Webpack bundle (and being visible to anyone who inspects the code), a separate Express server calls the TheMovieDatabase API and serves the app.
+The API [TheMovieDatabase](https://developers.themoviedb.org/3/getting-started/authentication) requires authentification with a private API key.
+To prevent the API key from being embedded in the Webpack bundle (and being visible to anyone who inspects the code), a separate Express server calls the TheMovieDatabase API and serves the app.

 ## Performance & User Experience
 To ensure performance, the homepage indicates the loading of API's response and